cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/electromagnetism_flexbook/fb_8.1_charge-em-fields.md

 ---
 layout: default
-title: Understanding Electric Charge and Fields - From Coulomb's Law to Field Energy
+title: "8.1 Understanding Electric Charge and Fields: From Coulomb's Law to Field Energy"
 author: Jonathan Corbett and Claude 3.7 Sonnet
 permalink: hphys/8.3/
 date: 5 May 2025